LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

 - In case of ties at grade boundaries:
     1. Apply the tiebreakers listed in Section 3.2
     2. If ties persist, Staff will consult with the Captains' Council to determine the fairest resolution
+    3. If conflict persists, the Founder will provide a solution

 ### 3.4 Phase 2: N.E.W.T.s (Classic League for Top Teams)